 Yes, but they'll be quite bitter and hard to digest.
 Toasting or grinding them brings out more flavor and makes them easier to eat.

-Once ground, mustard paste should be refrigerated and used within 1–2 months for optimal flavor.
+Once ground, mustard paste should be refrigerated and used within 1-2 months for optimal flavor.
+Whole seeds, however, can be stored at room temperature in an airtight container for 3-5 years.

 Conclusion

-Learning how to make mustard seeds at home isn't just a quirky DIY project — it's a gateway to deeper culinary creativity and self-sufficiency.
-From planting to preserving, each step offers opportunities to experiment and enjoy nature’s flavorful gifts.
+Learning how to grow mustard seeds at home isn't just a quirky DIY project — it's a gateway to deeper culinary creativity and self-sufficiency.
+From planting to preserving, each step offers opportunities to experiment and enjoy nature's flavorful gifts.

 Whether you're making your own mustard condiments, spicing up soups, or adding texture to breads and pastries, homegrown mustard seeds elevate both taste and satisfaction.
 So roll up your sleeves, grab a trowel, and start cultivating those bold little seeds today.
 Your kitchen (and taste buds) will thank you!